cedmax/advent-of-code/2019/22/Readme.md

                       Your deck
 9 8 7 6 5 4 3 2 1 0   New stack
 </code></pre>
-<p>Finally, pick up the new stack you&apos;ve just created and use it as the deck for the next technique.</p>
+<p>Finally, pick up the new stack you've just created and use it as the deck for the next technique.</p>
 <p><em>To <code>cut N</code> cards</em>, take the top <code>N</code> cards off the top of the deck and move them as a single unit to the bottom of the deck, retaining their order.
 For example, to <code>cut 3</code>:</p>
 <pre><code>Top          Bottom
 0 1 2 3 4 5 6 7 8 9   Your deck